dib-lab/2022-paper-branchwater-software/manuscript.md

 divergent sequence beyond the genus level, and cannot find smaller matches.
 These are topics for future research and development.

-### Following up on Branchwater results
+### Following up on branchwater results

-Many Branchwater use cases are intended for early-stage hypothesis generation and refinement, i.e. branchwater implements the first part of a “hit to lead” pipeline.
-Hence Branchwater operates at an early stage in conceptual and concrete workflows.
-The initial steps immediately after executing Branchwater are (1) choosing a threshold at which to filter results, (2) evaluating the overall results by type of metagenome retrieved, and (3) retrieving the data underlying the matches.
+Many branchwater use cases are intended for early-stage hypothesis generation and refinement, i.e. branchwater implements the first part of a “hit to lead” pipeline.
+Hence branchwater operates at an early stage in both conceptual and concrete workflows.
+The next steps after executing branchwater are (1) choosing a threshold at which to filter results, (2) evaluating the overall results by type of metagenome retrieved, and (3) retrieving the data underlying the matches.

+Branchwater search is exhaustive and can be too sensitive for many
-As branchwater search is exhaustive, the first analysis step taken is typically picking a more stringent threshold.
+applications: that is, branchwater may return too many results for detailed investigation.
+Thus the first analysis step taken is typically picking a more stringent threshold.
 The number of metagenomes results is highly dependent on the query, ranging from dozens of results for organisms from understudied environments to tens or hundreds of